Research Methods in Instructional Technology

 Your review of literature needs to be between 2000-2500 words (approximately 10 pages, double-spaced, not including references).
 It should follow this basic outline:

 The paper needs to follow APA formatting guidelines.

 Peer Critique of Research Design Project Presentations: Purpose: To watch and provide a brief critique of a subset of the presentations made by your classmates.

 One of the time-tested benefits of this course is that participants tend to address very important and timely research topics in their final projects, resulting in an opportunity for the rest of us to learn a great deal.
 The requirements that all presentations be short and pre-recorded allow us to use our time flexibly and strategically to enjoy this benefit.
 Rather than be required to listen to every project presentation, each participant will instead be required to watch a subset that best matches their interests.

 All participants must choose to watch at least 5 presentations of other classmates' research design projects and write and submit a brief critique of each (approximately 100 words for each critique) addressing the following points: 1) 1-sentence summary of the topic; 2) importance of the topic; 3) strengths and weaknesses of the project; and 4) persuasiveness of the presentation.

 Details on how and where to submit these critiques will be announced and explained in class.
-All peer critiques are due no later than April 23, 2013 (the day before our last class).
+All peer critiques are due no later than July 13, 2018.

 Closing comments and cautions